queryluke/masseffect-5e/static/data/community/p_r.md

 __Renegade Skills__.
 Whenever Negomi makes a Performance or Intimidation check, she makes that check with Advantage.
 But if Negomi makes a Persuasion or Deception check, those are made at disadvantage.

-If, over the course of a few levels, Negomi gains 40 Paragon poins and 0 Renegade points (60 and 55, respectively), Campbell can choose 2 new skills (or the same ones) for Negomi to have advantage.
+If, over the course of a few levels, Negomi gains 40 Paragon points and 0 Renegade points (60 and 55, respectively), Campbell can choose 2 new skills (or the same ones) for Negomi to have advantage.

 </v-alert>